andgineer/TRegExpr/docs/regexp_syntax.rst

 ------------

 Regular Expressions are a widely-used method of specifying patterns of text to search for.
-Special metacharacters allow You to specify, for instance, that a particular string You are looking for occurs at the beginning or end of a line, or contains n recurrences of a certain character.
+Special metacharacters allow you to specify, for instance, that a particular string you are looking for occurs at the beginning or end of a line, or contains n recurrences of a certain character.

 Regular expressions look ugly for novices, but really they are very simple (well, usually simple ;) ), handly and powerfull tool.

-I recommend You to play with regular expressions using Windows `REStudio <https://github.com/masterandrey/TRegExpr/releases/download/0.952b/REStudio.exe>`__
+I recommend you to play with regular expressions using Windows `REStudio <https://github.com/masterandrey/TRegExpr/releases/download/0.952b/REStudio.exe>`__
-- it’ll help You to uderstand main conceptions.
+- it’ll help you to uderstand main conceptions.
 Moreover, there are many predefined examples with comments included into repository of R.e. visual debugger.